CrashOverride85/zc95/docs/RemoteAccess.md

 ## Configuring Wifi
 The basic process is use the "Config Wifi/AP mode" option, ideally connect to the ZC95 using a phone, then use the web interface to enter a WiFi SSID/Password.
 When the "Connect to Wifi" option is next used, these credentials will be used.
 At present, other than setting the WiFi SSID/password, nothing else can be done in ap mode.

-When selecting "Config Wifi/AP mode", after a brief "Starting" message, you should be presented with a screen that looks something like:
+When selecting "Config Wifi/AP mode", a screen showing the strongest networks found is displayed:

+![Scanning]

+This will continue to scan for networks for as long as the screen is open.

+When at least one WiFi network is detected, the "Start AP" soft button (top right) is enabled.
+Pressing this starts the Access Point mode, and shows a QR code to allow connecting:

 ![QrCode]